adubey7296/World_Happiness_Data_Analysis/README.md

 Analyzing the World Happiness Report dataset.
 The purpose of this project is to exercise and demonstrate acquired abilities.
 Should the person who is looking at this analysis have any questions or suggestions, do not hesitate to contact me.

 # The Data
-Our dataset is the 2017 World Happiness Report published by the United Nations Sustainable Development Solutions Network.
+Our dataset is the 2016(you can use the data of any year, i uploaded the data of 2015,16,17) World Happiness Report published by the United Nations Sustainable Development Solutions Network.
 This data was collected by the Gallup World Poll, using a set of surveys from more than 160 countries in over 140 languages.
 The surveys aim to analyze data from hundreds of thousands of individuals and investigate the ways in which elements of people’s working lives drive their wellbeing.

 Each country is given a happiness score that is the sum of scores from the following 7 criteria: